*SCROLL BELOW TO FIND THE EDITORIAL APPLICATIONS*

 Working for The Caravel promises a demanding but rewarding experience, as it provides both an education in international affairs as well as hands-on experience in contributing to the publication.
 The applications for Fall 2017 are now live!
 Check below for the application and read more about our positions and different branches to determine where you would best fit.

-Click here for the Fall 2017 General Staff Applications to the Executive branch of The Caravel.
-All applications will be due on Friday, September 15 at 11:59 PM.
-Decisions will be released by Saturday, September 16 at 11:59 PM.
+Click here for the 2018 Editorial Board Applications to The Caravel.
+All applications will be due on Thursday, December 7 at 11:59 PM.

 The Editorial Department consists of 6 regional sections, the Anchor, and the copy team.